OliverSieweke/ruff-jupyter-jetbrains/README.md

 JetBrains maintains an intermediary notebook representation that differs from the raw notebook JSON content: each cell source appears as is in order and is marked up with a comment line that specifies its type (`# %%` for code and `# %%m` for markdown).

-In addition custom JetBrains file watchers can show inspection messages when their output can be parsed into a file path, line, column and message.
+In addition, custom JetBrains file watchers can show inspection messages when their output can be parsed into a file path, line, column and message.

 With that knowledge the `ruff` linting output can be used and converted to a format compatible with JetBrains file watchers.